 Being a small town, Worcester - East Worcester does not have a public transit system used by locals to get to and from work.

-The overall education level of Worcester - East Worcester is somewhat higher than in the average US city of 21.84%: 28.41% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Worcester - East Worcester who are college-educated is somewhat higher than the average US community of 21.84%: 28.41% of adults in Worcester - East Worcester have at least a bachelor's degree.

 The per capita income in Worcester - East Worcester in 2022 was $30,700, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $122,800 for a family of four.
 However, Worcester - East Worcester contains both very wealthy and poor people as well.